daniel-molina/visualequation/README.md

 $ cd visualequation

-You must first generate the icons
+You must first generate the icons (you will need imagemagick, but probably it will be currently installed)

 $ python3 setup.py build

-That step is important to be run manually before generating the package:
+Generating the package:

 $ python3 setup.py bdist_wheel